RMS Cameronia: Pre war

 Cameronia was built for the Anchor Line, which was owned by Cunard Line.
 She was a sister ship to RMS Lancastria.
 Although she was launched in December 1919, a strike delayed her final completion.
 In April 1921, Cameronia was towed to Cherbourg, France for final fitting out.
 She had accommodation for 265 1st class, 370 2nd class and 1,100 3rd class passengers.
 Cameronia departed Glasgow on 11 May 1921 on her maiden voyage to Liverpool and New York.
 Cameronia was placed under the management of the Henderson Brothers Ltd. Her port of registry was Glasgow.
 Her UK official number was 144242 and until 1933 her code letters were KHSQ.

 In October 1925, Cameronia rescued the crew of a United States Coast Guard cutter that had caught fire.
 She was in collision with the Norwegian steamship Hauk the following month.
 Her steering gear failed on a voyage in January 1926 and she returned to Glasgow for repairs.
 In August 1926, a collision with Cunard's Samaria was avoided by 6 ft.

 Cameronia underwent a refit in 1928 to correct her tendency to pitch heavily.
 In 1929 another refit saw her accommodation refitted to cabin/tourist class.
 She now had accommodation for 290 cabin class, 431 tourist class and 698 3rd class passengers.
-In 1934, Cameronia's code letters were superseded by the call sign GDXS.
+On May 24th, 1930, an explosion aboard City of Sydney in the Irish Sea killed one man and injured three, and Cameronia answered her SOS and transferred the casualties to Belfast.In 1934, Cameronia's code letters were superseded by the call sign GDXS.
 She was laid up on the Clyde in December 1934.
 In 1935, the Anchor Line went into liquidation, and Cameronia was one of the assets purchased by Anchor Line (1935) Ltd. She remained laid up until the autumn of 1935, when she entered service as a troopship.
 In spring 1936, she was again refitted and returned to use as an ocean liner.
 Cameronia participated in the 1937 Spithead Naval Review, where she was used as a floating grandstand.